roowahoo/Assignment-1/readme.md

 ## Hyperlink check
 Links on article titles and 'Read More' buttons were checked to make sure they lead to specified article/page.

+# Deployment
+1. Navigated to settings of assignment repository
+2. Selected 'branch:master'
+3. Save to be published